c0m4r/okrutnik/README.md

 ./okrutnik.sh --stop target.py
 ```

-It will reformat your code by default, make a backup or comment out black
+Be advised: it will reformat your code by default, make a backup or comment out black.

 ```
 Usage: ./okrutnik.sh [options] <target>